Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 8. Rank Math Configuration for Privacy-First Sites

-• Optimize title and meta templates: Set up templates that include your focus keyword pattern.
+• Optimize title and meta templates: Use templates that place your focus keyword naturally.
 For example: %title% | %sitename% for posts and %term% Archives | %sitename% for categories.

 9. Technical SEO Checklist Summary